ArakelTheDragon/Library_Other/Differentiator/readme.md

 A differentiator can detect a rapid drop in light from an LDR or photodiode.

-- Sudden darkness → spike → trigger a latch → turn on light
+- Sudden darkness → spike → trigger latch → turn on light
-- Slow sunset → no spike → no false triggers
+- Slow sunset → no spike → avoids false triggers

 Useful for:
 - Security lights